refinedev/refine/documentation/blog/2023-02-16-refine-pixels-3.md

 We can have as many resource items inside our `resources` array as the number of entities we have in our app.

-**refine** simplifies CRUD actions and routing related to all items in the `resources` array.
-It's worth spending a few minutes exploring the possible properties of a resource item from [the `resources` docs here](https://refine.dev/docs/api-reference/core/components/refine-config/#resources).
+**refine** simplifies CRUD actions and acts as a bridge between the Data/API layer and the Document/Page Layer.
+A resource enables the application's pages to interact with the API.
+It's worth spending a few minutes exploring the possible properties of a resource item from the [`resources`](https://refine.dev/docs/api-reference/core/components/refine-config/#resources) docs here.

 For the above `canvases` resource, the `name` property denotes the name of the resource.
 Behind the scenes, **refine** auto-magically adds RESTful routes for the actions defined on a resource `name` to the `routerProvider` object - i.e. for us here along the `/canvases` path.